brian-ruf/OSCAL-GUI/README.md

 - Profile Creation/Manipulation
 - Catalog Creation/Manipulation
 - Metadata and Back-Matter Management (all OSCAL layers)
-- OSCAL Format Conversion (XML to/from JSON, XML to/from YAML)
+- OSCAL Format Conversion (XML to/from JSON)

 ### Future:
 - OSCAL Format Conversion (JSON to/from YAML)